 Leaves of Grass Discussion Guide:

-Use this discussion guide to inspire in-depth thinking, and jump-start a conversation about Walt Whitman’s Leaves of Grass.
+hen, use this discussion guide to inspire in-depth thinking, and jump-start a conversation about this banned collection of poems.
+Paradoxically so, given that it celebrates America and happens to be a guide for a thriving democracy.
 There’s plenty here to set your mental wheels in motion.

 1. What does Whitman mean when he says, “The United States themselves are essentially the greatest poem”?